M3nin0/icmpsh/README.md

 ### Running the slave

-The slave comes with a few command line options as outlined below:
+To edit the following options directly access the source code.

 ```

--r                 send a single test icmp request containing the string "Test1234" and then quit.
+Send a single test icmp request containing the string "Test1234" and then quit.
                    This is for testing the connection.

--d milliseconds    delay between requests in milliseconds
+Delay between requests in milliseconds

--o milliseconds    timeout of responses in milliseconds.
+Timeout of responses in milliseconds.
 If a response has not received in time,
                    the slave will increase a counter of blanks.
 If that counter reaches a limit, the slave will quit.
                    The counter is set back to 0 if a response was received.

--b num             limit of blanks (unanswered icmp requests before quitting
+Limit of blanks (unanswered icmp requests before quitting

--s bytes           maximal data buffer size in bytes
+Maximal data buffer size in bytes
 ```

 In order to improve the speed, lower the delay (*-d*) between requests or increase the size (-s) of the data buffer.